venkatanarayanan/venkatanarayanan/README.md

 ### Hi, My name is Venkatanarayanan 👋
 #
 I am a Data Analyst with specific interest in Data Visualisation.
-I am involved in a lot of Freelance work in addition to my full-time job.
-I like to work with datasets related to Sports, especially Football and Cricket.
-I am available to consult/collaborate.
+My Data Analysis journey started roughly three years back and since then I have created numerous visualisations using R and other tools.
+I have created these visuals not just for me but also for others as a part of my freelance work.
+I have thoroughly enjoyed this journey and I am always looking to learn more.
+I am available to consult for Data Analytics / Data Visualisation

 ### Tools I use everyday ###
 #